Safer Spaces Policy

 Sentient Meat and its partner organizations and events are committed to creating safer spaces at all events, programs, and properties we manage or support.
 We work toward this by setting clear expectations, listening actively when harm occurs, and cultivating community accountability through education, consent, and care.

 We strive to keep our spaces safe by following simple guidelines of consent.
 Consent is not the absence of a 'no', but the presence of a verbal and enthuastic 'yes'.
 It’s based on clear communication in an environment where people feel comfortable saying no and yes, and with full trust that their boundaries will be respected.
-Consent is vital not just in our personal relations, but in our daily lives.
+Consent is vital not just in our personal relations, but in all aspects of daily community life.

 Expectations for participation